AltGr/opam-lock/README.md

 with the precise dependencies, including transitive dependencies, that it had in the original system.

+Option `--direct-only` can be used to only lock direct dependency versions rather than the whole tree.

+Note that the locked opam file adds _conflicts_ to uninstalled optional dependencies, but not recursively: it therefore guarantees the same dependencies get installed, up to potentially some of their optional dependencies.

 This project is currently in early beta.